thuml/HashNet/README.md

 dataset_name = imagenet, nuswide_81 or coco
 ./build/tools/caffe train -solver models/train/dataset_name/solver.prototxt -weights ./models/bvlc_reference_caffenet/bvlc_reference_caffenet.caffemodel -gpu gpu_id
 ```
+For more instructions about training and parameter setting, see the instructions in the [training directory](./models/train).

 ## Evaluation
 You can evaluate the Mean Average Precision(MAP) result on each dataset using the followling command.